 My stay in Bangkok is sure to put a strain on my lungs and mental capacities.
 It’s a large, overwhelming city with too much concrete and too little nature.
 The air pollution level is quite high.
 And the busy-ness of the city can push stress onto even the most easy-going expatriate or traveler.
-That’s why I go out of my way to preserve my health as much as possible by being chemical-free and more!
+That’s why I go out of my way to preserve my health as much as possible by living chemical-free and more!

 Food & water